DataHenHQ/documentations/source/how_tos.rst

 .. code-block:: bash

-   $ hen scraper job update <scraper_name> --workers N --browsers N
+   $ hen scraper job update <scraper_name> --fetchers N --parsers N --browsers N

-This will only take effect if you cancel, and resume the scrape job again:
+This will only take effect if you pause, update and resume the scrape job again:

 .. code-block:: bash

-   $ hen scraper job cancel <scraper_name> # cancel first
+   $ hen scraper job pause <scraper_name> # pause first
+   $ hen scraper job update <scraper_name> --fetchers N --parsers N --browsers N #update workers
    $ hen scraper job resume <scraper_name> # then resume

+NOTE: Once you update the job changing the workers, job core will stop so it may take a while to start again since need to do a backup first internally.

 Enqueueing a page to Browser Fetcher’s queue
 ============================================